Intel-Media-SDK/MediaSDK/doc/tutorials/mediasdk-tutorials-readme.md

 This example achieves efficient operation with video memory surfaces and asynchronous implementation, minimizing gaps in the GPU pipeline.
 Decode and encode operations are optimally scheduled internally by Media SDK so that fixed function hardware is fully utilized with many operations occurring simultaneously.
 As an added benefit of fully utilizing the GPU, this will cause it to remain in turbo mode1 providing a further boost to performance.

 Marginal throughput improvements may be achieved by executing several encode workloads concurrently.

+## simple_3_encode_hevc10
+This Intel® Media SDK tutorial sample operates in the same way as the "simple_3_encode" sample except that it encode H.265 10 bit stream.

 # Tutorial Section 4: VPP
 ## simple_4_vpp_resize_denoise